Electric generator: Electric scooters

 Electric scooters with regenerative braking have become popular all over the world.
 Engineers use kinetic energy recovery systems on the scooter to reduce energy consumption and increase its range up to 40-60% by simply recovering energy using the magnetic brake, which generates electric energy for further use.
 Modern vehicles reach speed up to 25–30 km/h and can run up to 35–40 km.

 Genset

-An engine-generator is the combination of an electrical generator and an engine (prime mover) mounted together to form a single piece of self-contained equipment.
+An engine–generator is the combination of an electrical generator and an engine (prime mover) mounted together to form a single piece of self-contained equipment.
 The engines used are usually piston engines, but gas turbines can also be used, and there are even hybrid diesel-gas units, called dual-fuel units.
-Many different versions of engine-generators are available - ranging from very small portable petrol powered sets to large turbine installations.
-The primary advantage of engine-generators is the ability to independently supply electricity, allowing the units to serve as backup power solutions.
+Many different versions of engine–generators are available – ranging from very small portable petrol powered sets to large turbine installations.
+The primary advantage of engine–generators is the ability to independently supply electricity, allowing the units to serve as backup power sources.